okbob/pspg/README.md

 button is pressed, then 1. please, report issue (please, attach log file), 2. use an option `--no-xterm-mouse-mode` and `pspg` will not try to activate this mode.

+# Note - true color themes on KDE konsole terminal

+This terminal supports true colors, but only in direct mode (it doesn't allows to change the color definition from basic 256 color palete).
+You can use use `TERM=xterm-direct`.
+When `TERM` strings contains `direct` substring, `pspg` switch to use direct color.
+This mode requires some not too much old ncurses.

 # Note - compilation issue